 INTRODUCTION TO SOCIOLOGY...introduces students to the basic concepts of sociology: culture, socialization, social stratification, multi-culturalism, and the five institutions, including family, government, economics, religion, and education.
 Other topics include demography, deviance, technology, environment, social issues, social change, social organization, and workplace issues.
-COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent
+COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent

 IT COMPUTER CAPSTONE...will allow the student to demonstrate the skills learned while in the Computer Support Specialist program.
-The student will demonstrate the ability to manage information technology hardware and software, support computer networks, provide end usersupport, solve information technology problems and demonstrate customer service skills as an IT professional, through the completion of a comprehensive project.
-PREREQUISITES: 10154129 Service Desk 2 and 10154132 MS Windows 2
+The student will demonstrate the ability to manage information technology hardware and software, support computer networks, provide end user support, solve information technology problems and demonstrate customer service skills as an IT professional, through the completion of a comprehensive project.
+COREQUISITES: 10154129 Service Desk 2 and 10154132 MS Windows 2

 IT-CAREER AND PROFESSIONAL DEVELOPMENT...introduces students to job seeking skills and work environment communications skills.
 Written and oral communication skills needed in the work place will be emphasized.
 Students will build a resume, create a cover letter and follow up letters.
 Participate in job-seeking skills, which include research of a particular job and company and participating in a mock interview.
-Preparing a portfolio that proves competency in all program outcomes will be required.
 Course should be taken in last semester of course work.

 MS WINDOWS 1...covers how to configure hardware and manage applications, configure network connectivity, perform upgrades, manage remote access and security for mobile devices.
-The course will also cover how to monitor and maintain Windows clients, create virtualized Windows clients, and configure system and data recovery options.
+Course will also cover how to monitor and maintain Windows clients, create virtualized Windows clients, and configure system and data recovery options.